smmalavi/ceis/README.md

 where Rinf=m1, R1=m0/n0-m1, and C1=1/(n0*R1).

-The second identified ECM model is a second-order Randles circuit as shown below:
+The second-order Randles ECM is shown below:

                                R1                      R2
                        |-----/\/\/\/------|    |-----/\/\/\/-----|